Cristal Tumbes

 Club Social Cultural Deportivo Cristal Tumbes (sometimes referred as Cristal Tumbes) is a Peruvian football club, playing in the city of Tumbes, Peru.

 History

 The Club Social Cultural Deportivo Cristal Tumbes was founded on January 20, 1981.

-In 2014 Copa Perú, the club classified to the National Stage, but was eliminated by La Bocana in the Semifinals.
+In 2014 Copa Perú, the club qualified to the National Stage, but was eliminated by La Bocana in the Semifinals.

-In 2015 Copa Perú, the club classified to the National Stage, but was eliminated by Cantolao.
+In 2015 Copa Perú, the club qualified to the National Stage, but was eliminated by Cantolao.

-In 2016 Copa Perú, the club classified to the National Stage, but was eliminated when finished in 50th place.
+In 2016 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 50th place.